-All mammography machines at the Mass General/North Shore Breast Health Center use digital technology.
+All mammography machines at our facilities use digital technology.
 With digital mammography, the radiologist reviews electronic images of the breast using special high-resolution monitors.
 The physician can adjust the brightness, change contrast and zoom in for close ups of specific areas of interest.
-Being able to manipulate images is one of the main benefits of digital technology.
-Another convenience of digital mammography over film-based systems is it can greatly reduce the need for retakes due to over or under exposure, reducing your exposure to X-rays.

-The Breast Health Center experts agree with the guidelines of the American Cancer Society, which recommends women start yearly mammograms at age 40.
-In addition to yearly mammograms, women 40 and older should also get a breast exam by a healthcare professional every year (women in their 20s and 30s should have a breast exam at least every 3 years).
-Patients with a first-level family history of breast cancer that developed before menopause should talk with their physicians.
-They may recommend starting mammograms at a younger age and seeking additional risk assessment and consultation with our breast experts.
+We follow the guidelines of the American Cancer Society, which recommends women begin yearly mammograms at age 40.
+In addition to yearly mammograms, women 40 and older should also get a breast exam by a healthcare professional every year (women in their 20s and 30s should have a breast exam at least every three years).
+Patients with a first-level family history of breast cancer that developed before menopause should talk with their physicians, who may recommend starting mammograms at a younger age and seeking additional risk assessment and consultation with our breast experts.

-Tomosynthesis is a new type of mammogram.
+Tomosynthesis is a new type of mammogram technology used at Salem Hospital.
 Also called 3D mammography, it takes images from multiple angles and then builds a 3D image that a radiologist can manipulate, providing a clearer, more accurate view of the breast.
-Read more
+Learn more

-Using high-frequency sound waves, a physician can evaluate palpable breast lumps to determine whether they are a fluid-filled cyst (not cancer) or a solid mass (which may or may not be cancer).
-This may be used along with mammography.
+Using high-frequency sound waves, a physician can evaluate palpable breast lumps to determine whether they are fluid-filled cysts (not cancer) or solid masses (which may or may not be cancer).
+This technology may be used along with mammography.